Arm1.ru

 }

-So you're adding support for color schemes with color-scheme: light dark; and use CSS variables.
+So you're adding support for colour schemes with color-scheme: light dark; and defining CSS variables.

-If you need to test it you can try latest Safari in latest betas of iOS or macOS or (maybe) Safari developer preview.
-Developer tools in Safari has special button to test dark mode.
+If you need to test it you can try the latest Safari in latest betas of iOS or macOS or (maybe) Safari developer preview.
+Developer tools in Safari have a special button to test dark mode.

 Interesting: in macOS 10.15 default body background for dark mode is also dark.
 But in 10.14 it will be white in Safari and Firefox.
-You need to specify background color for dark scheme if you want to support macOS < 10.15.
-Apple didn't mention that during WWDC session.
-All they did was just removing background-color property from CSS to let OS choose background color.
-They provide NSHipster website as an example but it's CSS also contains background color property in CSS to support previous macOS versions :)
+You need to specify the background colour for the dark scheme if you want to support macOS < 10.15.
+Apple didn't mention that during the WWDC session.
+All they did was just remove the background-color property from CSS to let OS choose the background colour.
+They provide the NSHipster website as an example but its CSS also contains background colour property in CSS to support previous macOS versions :)

 This article is some kind of summary from WWDC video Supporting Dark Mode in Your Web Content.